lgebhardt/Documentation/README.md

 ### Folder structure:

+- `code-practice` — Best coding practice patterns.
+Follow these to keep bug-free and maintainable code
 - `code-style` — Important style information that all code in Team Phoenix repositories should use.
 - `eclipse` — Information about setting up Eclipse for robot development and using it efficiently.
 - `git` — Contains guidelines for committing to Team Phoenix repositories, and provides a quick reference if you ever run into problems with Github or git.